 Landlords renting out private rented accommodation, taking in a lodger or sub-letting a property or part of a property, are liable to make the right to rent checks, i.e. check that a prospective tenant has the right to live in the UK.

 The obligation on landlords (or their agents) to check the immigration status of a prospective renter currently applies in England only, i.e. not Scotland, Wales and Northern Ireland.
-The requirement was introduced on 1st February 2016 (Birmingham and its locality was a test area so the scheme began earlier, on 1st December 2014).
+The requirement was introduced on 1st February 2016.
 Landlords do not have to make right to rent checks in respect of tenancies that began before those dates.

 Even when there is no written tenancy agreement, only an oral or implied one, it is mandatory to make the checks.